LukasWoodtli/FeatureTogglesPlusPlus/README.md

 Project Mission
 ---------------
-The aim of this library is to provide a simple but extensible mechanism for featrue toggles in C++.
+The aim of this library is to provide a simple but extensible mechanism for feature toggles in C++.

 Design Goals
 ------------